Admissibility procedure

 Unless otherwise provided, the Asylum Service must decide on the admissibility of an application within 30 days.[1]

 The examination of the safe third country concept in practice used to take place under the scope of the fast-track border procedure since 2016.
-More specifically, up until June 2021 it was applied exclusively to Syrians who fell under the EU Türkiye Statement, namely those who had entered Greece via the Greek Aegean islands and who were subject to a geographical restriction.
+More specifically, up until June 2021 it was applied exclusively to Syrian nationals who fell under the EU Türkiye Statement, meaning those who had entered Greece via the Greek Aegean islands and who were subject to a geographical restriction.
 Syrians whose geographical limitation was lifted were then channelled to the mainland and were examined under the regular procedure.
-The situation changed significantly in 2021 following the Joint Ministerial Decision issued on 7 June 2021, designating Türkiye as a safe third country for asylum applicants coming from Syria, Afghanistan, Somalia, Pakistan and Bangladesh.[2]
+The situation changed significantly in 2021 following the Joint Ministerial Decision issued on 7 June 2021, designating Türkiye as a safe third country (STC) for asylum applicants coming from Syria, Afghanistan, Somalia, Pakistan and Bangladesh.[2]

 The Commissioner for Migration and Home Affairs of the European Commission has reiterated several times the importance of examining the merits of these applications for international protection, in accordance with EU law.[5]
 On 7 December 2021, the Commissioner issued a response to a joint open letter by civil society organisations, where she reiterated the Commission’s continued concerns over individuals left in “legal limbo” in Greece.[6]
 As she stated, “in line with Article 38(4) of the Asylum Procedures Directive, the Greek authorities should ensure that applicants whose applications have been declared inadmissible under the Joint Ministerial Decision and who are not being admitted to Türkiye should be given access to the in-merits asylum procedure”.[7]